Isotonic Distributional Regression: Case study: Probabilistic quantitative precipitation forecasts

 The selection of the training period is a crucial step in the statistical postprocessing of NWP output.
 Most postprocessing methods, including the ones used in this analysis, assume that there is a stationary relationship between the forecasts and the observations.
 As \citet{Hamill2018} points out, this assumption is hardly ever satisfied in practice: NWP models are updated, instruments at observation stations get replaced, and forecast biases may vary seasonally.
 These problems are exacerbated by the fact that quantitative precipitation forecasts require large training datasets in order to include sufficient numbers of days with non-zero precipitation and extreme precipitation events.

 For BMA and EMOS, a training period over a rolling window of the latest available 720 days at the time of forecasting is (close to) optimal at all stations.
-This resembles choices made by \citet{Scheuerer2015} who used a training sample of about 900 past instances. \cite{Scheuerer2014} took shorter temporal windows, but merged instances from nearby stations into the training sets, which is not possible here.
+This resembles choices made by \citet{Scheuerer2015} who used a training sample of about 900 past instances. \citet{Scheuerer2014} took shorter temporal windows, but merged instances from nearby stations into the training sets, which is not possible here.
 In general, it would be preferable to select training data seasonally (e.g., data from the same month), but in our case the positive effect of using seasonal training data does not outweigh the negative effect of a smaller sample size.

 As a nonparametric technique, IDR requires larger sets of training data than BMA or EMOS.
-As training data for IDR, we used all data available at the time of forecasting, which is about 2500 to 3000 days for the stations Frankfurt, Brussels and Zurich, and 1500 days for London Heathrow.
+As training data for IDR, we used all data available at the time of forecasting, which is about $2\,500$ to $3\,000$ days for the stations Frankfurt, Brussels and Zurich, and $1\,500$ days for London Heathrow.
+The same training periods are also used for HCLR, where no positive effect of shorter, rolling training periods has been observed \citep{Messner2014}.

 For evaluation, we use the years 2015 and 2016 (and 01 January 2017) for all postprocessing methods and the raw ensemble.
 This test dataset consists of roughly 700 instances for each station and lead time.